-When Aesop wrote his famous fable he certainly wouldn’t have considered the world wide web.
-A slow website certainly doesn’t win the race, nor does it win new customers.
+When Aesop (a Greek storyteller and fabulist) wrote his famous fable ‘The Hare and the Tortoise’, he certainly wouldn’t have considered the world wide web.
+A slow (or steady) website certainly doesn’t win the race, nor does it win new customers.

 A fast loading website is critical to the user experience.
-We’re all getting more impatient these days and to wait for a website is unforgiveable.
-When designing your Central Coast website consider the amount of time it will take to load each page.
-In fact Akamai found 47% of customers expect a website to load in 2 seconds or less*.
+We’re all getting more impatient these days and to wait for a website to load is valuable time no one wants to waste.
+When designing your website consider the amount of time it will take to load each page.
+Kissmetrics found 47% of customers expect a website to load in 2 seconds or less.

 - Lots of Plugins And Add-Ons